vj1200kumar/fluidB/README.md

 ### Running
 For command line options invoke:
 ```
-$ ./fluentbase-server -h
+$ ./fluidb-server -h
 ```

 To run a single server:

 ```
-$ ./fluentbase-server
+$ ./fluidb-server

-# The fluentbase shell connects to localhost:9470
+# The fluidb shell connects to localhost:9470
-$ ./fluentbase-cli
+$ ./fluidb-cli
 > help
 ```